 - Approximately 4 miles of new planned and constructed bicycle facilities

 - More than 700 new street and pedestrian lights

 - Over 720 shade trees within public right of ways; and

 - Three new public plazas along Atlanta’s signature corridor, Peachtree Street

 Current Project Highlight: 10th Street Cycle Track

-In partnership with the City of Atlanta, the PATH Foundation, and Atlanta BeltLine, Inc., a two-way separated bicycle facility will be implemented on 10th Street from Piedmont Avenue to Monroe Drive.
-The improvement will connect the BeltLine’s Eastside Trail to Piedmont Park, the Midtown Business District, MARTA’s Midtown rail station, and other area bicycle facilities.
+In partnership with the City of Atlanta, the PATH Foundation, and Atlanta BeltLine, Inc., a two-way separated bicycle facility was implemented on 10th Street from Piedmont Avenue to Monroe Drive.
+The improvement connects the BeltLine’s Eastside Trail to Piedmont Park, the Midtown Business District, MARTA’s Midtown rail station, and other area bicycle facilities.

 Midtown Alliance continues to pursue an aggressive slate of short-term and long-term pedestrian and bicycle improvements.